ansgarwenzel/quhomology/README.md

 S_test(k)

 Question/Problems?
-Send an email to a.wenzel(at)sussex.ac.uk
+Send an email to ansgar.wenzel+quhomology(at)gmail.com